Home>Fixed Deposit>Fixed Deposit vs SIP

 On the other hand, SIP in mutual funds comes with relatively higher risks and offers higher return potential over the long timeframe.
 Disciplined investing using this mode can help you build a significant corpus.

 Collectively, these tools help accelerate your wealth creation objectives, enabling you to accomplish your life goals promptly.
-Even if you haven’t already started your investment journey, developing an understanding of the various investment avenues will help.
+Even if you haven’t already started your investment journey, understanding the various investment avenues will help.

 FAQs